2014–15 Chelsea F.C. season: April

 The Blues started April with a hard-fought 2–1 home win against Stoke City.
 A first half penalty kick from Hazard sent Chelsea on their way before Charlie Adam scored from 65 yards to equalise, yet for the second game, Rémy netted a second-half winner.
 A week later, Chelsea battled to a 0–1 win at QPR, Fàbregas scoring with the Blues' only shot on target in the 88th minute to send them seven points clear of second-place Arsenal.

 The Chelsea youth team won the second-ever 2014–15 UEFA Youth League, defeating Shakhtar Donetsk 3–2 in the final.
 Dominic Solanke finished as the competition's top scorer with 12 goals.

 Hazard and Costa were then nominated for the PFA Players' Player of the Year, while Thibaut Courtois and Hazard were also nominated for the PFA Young Player of the Year, an accolade which Hazard received in the previous season; it was the third consecutive year that Hazard had been nominated in the PFA Players' Player of the Year and PFA Young Player of the Year.

 A 1–0 home win over Manchester United extended the Blues lead at the top of the table to ten points.
 Hazard notched the only goal of the game in the 38th minute, after good work from Fàbregas and Oscar.
-Despite Manchester United having 70 percent of the ball's possession, they rarely troubled Courtois' goal and the Blues held resolute to record a 13th win in 16 games at Stamford Bridge.
+Despite Manchester United having 70 per cent of the ball's possession, they rarely troubled Courtois' goal and the Blues held resolute to record a 13th win in 16 games at Stamford Bridge.

 Chelsea had a club-record six players named in the 2014–15 PFA Team of the Year.
 Defenders Ivanović, Terry and Cahill, and Hazard, Matić and Costa were all included, the latter two for the first time.
 Ivanović and Cahill had both been named once before, Terry received the honour for the fourth time and Hazard had his third consecutive nomination.
 Later that evening, the Belgian also won the PFA Player of the Year award.

 Arsenal faced Chelsea in a match at the top of the table on 26 April.
 The match finished a 0–0 draw; Chelsea and the Blues regained their ten-point lead at the top of the table.

 Following their victory in the 2014–15 UEFA Youth League, Chelsea Youth Team record a 5–2 aggregate victory over the Manchester City Elite Development Squad in the 2014–15 FA Youth Cup Final.
 The young Blues won the FA Youth Cup for a second consecutive season thanks to goals from Tammy Abraham, Dominic Solanke and Isaiah Brown over two legs.

 The Blues rounded off April with a 3–1 away win over Leicester City.
 Despite conceding first, goals from Drogba, Terry and Ramires sent Chelsea 13 points clear at the top of the table, guaranteeing them a spot in 2015–16 UEFA Champions League group stage.